MetroStar/conda-vendor/README.md

 `export CONDA_ADD_PIP_AS_PYTHON_DEPENDENCY=False`
 * If you have channels `defaults` in your `env.yaml` conda-vendor will throw a runtime error. please explicitly state the needed channels.
-* we should make this a conda package in subsequent chore
+* we should make this a conda package in subsequent chore?
-* Logging is always on
+* Logging is always on :( sorry
 * cli needs tests and has some extra features

 ## P1's Hardening Manifest: